 • Do a search on Google Earth and click on the images to get a better sense of these places.

 • Shiraz is lovely.
 Birthplace and home of Hafaz and Saadi, very revered and beloved poets oft recited by Iranians today.
 The UN General Assembly in New York even sports a Saadi quote running along the top of the room.

 • There are Iranian tours that go to some of these places, but trick is finding them in Tehran.
 Be prepared to pay “western’ rates.
 I can get a name or two.
-There are two that do welcome westerners and market in the west: Irandiscoverytours.com is one I came across, but can’t vouch for their services or value. almost 9 years ago
+There are two that do welcome westerners and market in the west: Irandiscoverytours.com is one I came across, but can’t vouch for their services or value. over 10 years ago

 the best Places and must see places in iran are:

 5) Esfahan, Must Beautiful and awesome places in iran